tanneroman01/Debris-Flow-Date-Detection-Tool/README.md

 # Debris Flow Date Detection Tool

-A Streamlit web app for detecting post-fire debris flow event dates from Sentinel-2 satellite imagery via Google Earth Engine.
+A Streamlit web app for detecting post-fire debris flow event dates from Sentinel-2 or Landsat satellite imagery via Google Earth Engine.

 See [docs/methodology.md](docs/methodology.md) for a full explanation of the process.